szabgab/slides/python/strings.md

 * Write script called **string_in_another_string.py** that accepts two strings and tells if one of them can be found in the other and where?

-## Exercise: Character to ASCII - CLI
+## Exercise: Character to Unicode-8 - CLI
-{id: exercise-to-ascii-cli}
+{id: exercise-to-unicode-cli}

-Write script called **char_to_ascii.py** that gets a character on the command line and prints out the ascii code of it.
+Write script called **char_to_unicode.py** that gets a character on the command line and prints out the Unicode code of it.

 Maybe even:

-Write script that gets a string on the command line and prints out the ascii code of each character.
+Write script that gets a string on the command line and prints out the Unicode code of each character.

-## Exercise: from ASCII to character - CLI
+## Exercise: from Unicode to character - CLI
-{id: exercise-from-ascii-cli}
+{id: exercise-from-unicode-cli}

-Write script called **ascii_to_char.py** that accepts a number on the command line and prints the character represented by that number.
+Write script called **unicode_to_char.py** that accepts a number on the command line and prints the character represented by that number.

 ## Exercise: ROT13
 {id: exercise-rot13}